LibCrowds/project-playbills/README.md

 > Task generator for PyBossa projects implementing libcrowds-viewer

-:exclamation: This project does not currently provide task presenter, results or tutorial files.
+This project does not currently provide task presenter, results or tutorial files.
 It merely generates the tasks.json and project.json files for projects implementing
 [LibCrowds Viewer](https://github.com/LibCrowds/libcrowds-viewer), such as